Frequently Asked Questions

 How safe is it, some of the water activities look really scary?

-The Sunset Bay Wharf's unique location allows youth challenge activities to be placed over the water thus providing a safe and forgiving landing zone.
-In addition, we provide buoyant neoprene wetsuits and booties and bright colored rashguards for all Beach Camp participants which eliminates much of the risks associated with pool or lake based swim activities.
-Although in the short run, a safer week could no doubt be had playing video games or at coder camp, in the long run, a week spent here overcoming challenges and perceived risks, learning water and boating safety and self-reliance, and developing an appreciation and respect for the environment and the inherent risks in outdoor adventures, will pay safety dividends lasting a lifetime.
+Beach Camp's unique location allows our signature youth challenge activities to be placed over the water thus providing a safe and forgiving landing zone.
+In addition, we provide buoyant neoprene wetsuits and booties and bright colored rashguards which eliminates much of the risk associated with pool or lake based swim activities.
+Although in the short run, a safer week could no doubt be spent in coder camp or on the couch playing video games, in the long run, a week spent here overcoming challenges and perceived risks, learning water and boating safety and resourcefulness, and developing an appreciation and respect for the environment and the inherent risks in outdoor adventures, will pay safety dividends lasting a lifetime.
 Parents can also take comfort in another unique aspect of the Sunset Bay Wharf which is we have a full panoply of dry land activities so there is never any pressure to do anything on the water if the conditions are not optimal for the activity in question.
 Also, unlike most oceanfront adventure programs, we are only minutes from the entire range of medical resources Seattle has to offer.

 Do Participants have to be able to swim?

 Yes, but they need not be strong or accomplished swimmers.
 Wetsuits and lifejackets make it next to impossible to lose a swimmer, and for those who may not so far have exhibited a great interest in swimming, there is no more likely place than here to instill a love for the water.
-After a week at the Wharf we hear time and time again about there being no further need to force or bribe young people to attend swim lessons or swim team.
+After a week at Beach Camp we frequently hear about there being no more need to force or bribe young people to attend swim lessons or swim team.

 Are there any Day Camp programs?

-As a service to the local community, Beach Camp offers a subsidized Day Camp program through the City of Edmonds Parks and Recreation Department.
-Day Camp is available for Minnow (Grades 2-3) and Seal (Grades 4-5) only.
-Day Camp is an introductory program with separate Day Camp groups.
-For additional information call the City of Edmonds at 425-771-0230.
+As a service to the community, Beach Camp offers a subsidized Day Camp program for Minnows (Grades 2-3) and Seals (Grades 4-5) only.
+Day Camp is an introductory short-day program with separate Day Camp activity groups focused more on beach and dryland activities.

 Where do the kids stay?

 Kids stay in modern cabins and cabanas that accommodate retreat groups and Beach Camp staff in the off season.
-All have normal indoor plumbing and clean respectable bathrooms, so no traipsing anywhere in the middle of the night for bathroom breaks.
+All have normal indoor plumbing and clean respectable bathrooms, so no traipsing down trails in the middle of the night for bathroom breaks.

 Are there a lot of Mosquitoes, last time we stayed on the water my kids got lots of Mosquito bites?